doctrine/phpcr-odm-documentation/en/reference/annotations-reference.rst

 @Name
 ~~~~~

-Specifies that the annotated instance variable should be (mapped?) as
+The annotated instance variable must be a valid XML CNAME value and
-the **name** property in PHPCR.
-The value of this variable has to
-be a valid XML name (localname with optional namespace prefix).
+can be used to store a valid node name.

 .. _annref_node:

 @Node
 ~~~~~

-Assign a PHPCR node to the annotated instance variable.
+The annotated instance variable will be populated with the underlying PHPCR node.
 See :ref:`node field mapping <phpcraccess_nodefieldmapping>`.

 .. _annref_nodename: